 19 Mar Business analytics – cooperation, exchange of knowledge and data-based decisions

 Is a thriving business analytics team equipped with the right tools enough for organizations to use the potential of the data they collect?
-Certainly, for many companies, this is one of the key elements of their data culture, but it is rarely enough to make significant decisions based on the full spectrum of available data.
+Certainly, for many companies, this is one of the key elements of their data culture.
+However, it is rarely enough to make significant decisions based on the full spectrum of available data.

 You already have data, but what about access to it?

-The issue discussed above concerns a wide area of data availability and analytics built on it, as well as collaboration in this field.
-It often happens that organizations pay too little attention to the area of business analytics, thus preventing the efficient internal distribution of data and knowledge generated on its basis.
+The issue discussed above concerns a wide area of data availability and analytics built on it.
+As well as collaboration in this field.
+It often happens that organizations pay too little attention to the area of business analytics.
+This prevents the efficient internal distribution of data and knowledge generated on its basis.